-In the book, Super Freakonomics, the authors point out that: "It is a fact of life that people love to complain, particularly about how terrible the modern world is compared with the past.
+In their book, Super Freakonomics, Steven Levitt and Stephen Dubner point out that: "It is a fact of life that people love to complain, particularly about how terrible the modern world is compared with the past.
 They are nearly always wrong.
 On just about any dimension you can think of - warfare, crime, income, education, transportation, worker safety, health - the 21st century is far more hospitable to the average human than any earlier time.
 For one example, consider deaths in childbirth.
 Just 100 years ago, the rate was more than 50 times higher."